bird-house/eggshell/README.rst

     :alt: Join the chat at https://gitter.im/bird-house/birdhous

+Eggshell is meant as a collection of utilities for PyWPS_ servers.
+It covers miscellaneous functionality like file handling and common netCDF operations.

 Eggshell is part of the Birdhouse_ project.
-It is meant as a collection of utilities for bird-house' WPS servers.
-It covers miscellaneous functionality like file handling and common netCDF operations.

-Eggshell was inspired by FlyingPigeon_, but we encourage developers to contribute their own code to eggshell to make it one of the building blocks of climate related PyWPS services.
+Eggshell was inspired by FlyingPigeon_.
+We encourage developers to contribute their own code to eggshell to make it one of the building blocks of climate related PyWPS_ services.

 * Free software: Apache Software License 2.0
 * Documentation: https://eggshell.readthedocs.io.

 Features
 --------